-Using NFS to Mount the Project into the Container
+Using NFS to Mount the Project into the Web Container

 NFS (Network File System) is a classic, mature Unix technique to mount a filesystem from one device to another.
-It's provided as an experimental technique for improving webserving performance.
-DDEV-Local supports this technique, but it does requires a small amount of configuration on your host computer.
+It provides significantly improved webserver performance on macOS and Windows.
+DDEV-Local supports this technique, but it does requires a small amount of pre-configuration on your host computer.
 DDEV-Local doesn't make changes to your computer's configuration without your involvement and approval, so this is done with a setup script that you run and that asks you for your

-Note that you can use the NFS setup described here (and the scripts provided) or you can set up NFS any way that works for you.
-For example, if you're already using NFS with vagrant on macOS,and you already have a number of exports, the default export here (/Users) won't work, because you'll have mount overlaps.
-Or on Windows, you may want to use an NFS server other than Winnfsd, for example the Allegrao NFS Server.
-The setups provided below and the scripts provided below are just intended to get you started if you don't already use NFS.
+Note that you can use the NFS setup described for each operating system below (and the scripts provided) or you can set up NFS any way that works for you.
+For example, if you're already using NFS with vagrant on macOS,and you already have a number of exports, the default export here (your home directory) won't work, because you'll have overlaps in your /etc/exports.
+Or on Windows, you may want to use an NFS server other than Winnfsd, for example the Allegro NFS Server.
+The setups provided below and the scripts provided below are only intended to get you started if you don't already use NFS.

 macOS NFS Setup

 curl -O https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh && chmod +x macos_ddev_nfs_setup.sh.
-This stops running ddev projects, adds your home directory to the /etc/exports config file that nfsd uses, and enabled nfsd to run on your computer.
-This is one-time setup.
-Note that this shares the /Users directory via NFS to any client, so it's critical to consider security issues and verify that your firewall is enabled and configured.
-If your DDEV-Local projects are set up outside /Users, you'll need to edit /etc/exports for the correct values.
+This stops running ddev projects, adds your home directory to the /etc/exports config file that nfsd uses, and enables nfsd to run on your computer.
+This is a one-time setup.
+Note that this shares your home directory via NFS to any NFS client on your computer, so it's critical to consider security issues; It's easy to make the shares in /etc/exports more limited as well, as long as they don't overlap (NFS doesn't allow overlapping exports).

 Note: If you're on macOS Catalina and above, and your projects are in a subdirectory of the ~/Documents directory or on an external drive, you must grant "Full Disk Access" privilege to /sbin/nfsd in the Privacy settings in the System Control Panel.